-In this 9 January 2011 episode of Q&A Webcast, Dr. Diana Hsieh answered six questions on women versus nice men, the harm of undiscovered infidelity, lying to protect privacy, important ideological disagreements, misused words, returning lost property, and more in an hour-long broadcast.
-Greg Perkins of Objectivist Answers was the audio co-host.
+In the live broadcast of Philosophy in Action Radio on Sunday, 9 January 2011, I answered questions on women versus nice men, the harm of undiscovered infidelity, lying to protect privacy, important ideological disagreements, misused words, returning lost property, and more.
+Greg Perkins of Objectivist Answers was my co-host.

 Listen Now